Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 He saw the enslavement of the Bytes and the sorrow of the people.
 His heart was moved, and he cried out:

-"Let the Code be free, as in freedom!"
+"Let the Code be free as in freedom!"

 And he founded the Free Software Foundation (FSF).